 Ultimate Money Saving Tips

-Its that time of the year when resolutions have been set.
-Maybe one of them is to improve your finances.
-Maybe pay off some debt, add more into your savings or prepare your better for the future.
+It’s that time of the year when resolutions have been set.
+If you are here I am guessing that one of them is to improve your finances.
+Maybe you want to pay off some debt, add more into your savings, get to grips with investing or understand your pension situation.
 Here are my ultimate money saving tips.
-There are only 5 of them.
-Have a read, follow my advice and save yourself £000’s.
+There are only five of them.
+Have a read, follow my guidance and save yourself £000’s.

-To get in control of your finances you need to face the truth and work out your financial situation.
+The very first place to start to understand your finances is to work out your financial situation.
 Work out your debts versus your savings and go through your bank and credit card statements to work out what you are spending your money on.
 From this you can:

 1) Create a budget